Updated: Aug 6, 2022

 My regimen has changed over time and will continue to change as I grow older and learn more, adapting to whatever comes to pass.
 Below is the most current iteration.
 Each strategy is research-based.
 I've highlighted and linked to relevant pages for those who want to learn more.
 Some of these exercises are extreme and can do more harm than good if you have an underlying health issue.
 So, please consult with a professional first.

 A good day starts the night before.
-I wear a Fitbit to bed to track sleep.
+I wear a Fitbit and Oura Ring to bed to track sleep.
 My average sleep score is 85/100.
 The measures I've taken to ensure a good night's sleep are many.
 Much of what contributes to a good night's sleep is mentioned in the list that follows: exercise, meditation, and diet.
 I stick to a schedule.
 I'm usually in bed by 8:30 and fast asleep by 9 (as of this writing).
 Bedtime rituals include micro-journaling, a gratitude practice, a daily performance review referencing back to the intentions I had set in the morning, and meditation or self-hypnosis.
 Sometimes I will listen to a guided meditation on Insight Timer as I transition from wakefulness to sleep.
 Some nights, I practice deep breathing and retention before bed.
 Because I have sleep apnea, my oxygen levels fall.
 Deep breathing techniques help improve oxygen efficiency.
 I tape my mouth closed.
 This forces nasal breathing.
 I found this more effective than the CPAP machine and get better sleep.
+I use an oral appliance to keep my airways open.
 Before bed, I supplement with Magnesium L-Threonate, Apigenin, and L-Theanine.
 Some nights, I'll take a tablespoon of tart cherry juice or eat kiwi prior to bed.
 These also aid in sleep.
 I keep my room cool.
-I wear earplugs and use brown noise to filter out city noise.
+I wear earplugs, eye shades, and use brown noise to filter out city noise.
 I hung blackout curtains to filter out light.

 2. Breath work